 During arm lift surgery, an incision is made along the inner arm, from the armpit down towards the elbow.
 Once this incision has been made, liposuction may be used to remove excess fat, and any loose skin will be trimmed away.
 Depending on the extent of the surgery, a draining tube may be placed to help control bleeding.
 In patients with excessive drooping, where there is looseness within the internal tissue structures, a tightening technique will be used internally.
 These surgical efforts will result in a smaller circumference of the upper arm.

 Brachioplasty is performed under general anesthesia in an accredited surgical facility and typically takes around 2 hours to complete.
 It is considered an outpatient procedure.
-If this surgery is combined with another body contouring procedure, then the patient may be required to stay overnight in the hospital.
 Following surgery, the arm should be kept elevated to help control swelling and promote circulation.
 Patients will experience a slow return of normal function.
 Arm and hand strength, specifically, will be weak for the first several weeks as the internal tissues heal.

 Patients that have excess fat inside their arms may be candidates for liposuction, but arm lift patients typically do not have excess fat as their primary problem.
 These individuals have excessive sagging and loose, hanging skin.
 The only way to correct this problem is through a brachioplasty procedure.
 Patients who have relatively good skin tone but also have excess fat in the arms can sometimes achieve their desired results with an exercise and diet regime that incorporates the use of weights.

 It’s important that patients understand scarring is a part of this procedure.
 It is recommended that patients avoid sun exposure during the first year to protect the incisions from any additional discoloration.
 Most patients believe the scars are a small trade-off for a new, shapelier arm.
 We will discuss scar care to help assist in the healing process.